WordPress/openverse/documentation/meta/ci_cd/actions.md

 ## `build-docs`

-Builds the documentation, including this Sphinx site, the frontend Storybook and the Tailwind config viewer and stores it at `/tmp/docs`.
+Builds the documentation, including this Sphinx site and the frontend Storybook and stores it at `/tmp/docs`.
 This compiled documentation is deployed to an appropriate location by the [`emit-docs`](/meta/ci_cd/jobs/documentation.md#emit-docs) job.